tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 ### 1.3.
 Browser Support and Transpilers

-- With the rapid changes coming into JavaScript, ma ny devs have concerns about browser support.
+- With the rapid changes coming into JavaScript, many devs have concerns about browser support.
-- In the same period of time that there was a stagnation for 10 years, there was also a trend of developers being years behind the trailing edge of new features that came out.
+- In the same period of time that there was a stagnation for 10 yeUnfortunately the string literal bears, there was also a trend of developers being years behind the trailing edge of new features that came out.
 - There is a sense that some developers feel safer not using new features if they have to support older browsers.
 - Transpilers solve this problem, and became popular at the same time as ES6.
 - Babel is the most popular.